fortra/nanodump/README.md

 If entered, the minidump will have a valid signature.
 If not entered, before analyzing the dump restore the signature of the dump, with: `bash restore_signature.sh <dumpfile>`

-#### --clone -c (optional)
+#### --fork -f (optional)
-If selected alongside a provided PID, nanodump will first create a handle to the target process with `PROCESS_CREATE_PROCESS` access, before spawning a 'clone' of the process.
+If selected, nanodump will first create a handle to the target process with `PROCESS_CREATE_PROCESS` access, before spawning a 'clone' of the process.
 This new instance of the process will then be the target for memory dumping.
 While this will result in a new process creation, it removes the need to initially create a handle to lsass with `PROCESS_VM_READ`, which may trigger detection.

+#### --dup -d (optional)
+If selected, nanodump will search for an existing handle to LSASS and duplicate it in order to avoid opening a new handle

 ## HTTPS redirectors
 If you are using an HTTPS redirector (as you should), you might run into issues due to the size of the requests that leak the dump.